fgauna12/fgauna12.github.io/_posts/2020-03-28-deploying-to-a-static-site-using-azure-devops.md

 As you may notice, the files are copied to a `$web` container in the storage account.
 This example also relies on the front-end files to be published as an artifact.

 I'll show a quick example a CI pipeline for a Vue app.
 This app was generated using the Vue CLI.
+The built app gets published as an artifact called `frontend`.

 ```yaml
 - job: job_build_front_end